Departments of Colombia: Internal subdivisions within departments

 The current borders and number of the departments of Colombia was finally set after the 1991 Colombian Constitution came into effect.
 Before that, the number of departments went from the original nine federal states of the United States of Colombia who ratified the Constitution of 1863 (Antioquia, Bolívar, Boyacá, Cauca, Cundinamarca, Magdalena, Panamá, Santander and Tolima) to the current 32 departments that exist in the present-day Republic of Colombia.

 All departments of Colombia are further subdivided into various municipalities, which represent smaller areas of the department and are often, but not always, coterminous with the urban and rural limits of a given city or town.
 Some municipalities might also include smaller towns or hamlets (known as corregimientos in Spanish), within the borders of the wider municipality.
-The rural subdivisions of municipalities are know in Spanish as veredas.
+The rural subdivisions of municipalities are known in Spanish as veredas.

 Most departments also group various municipalities into regions which are larger than a municipality and are usually known as either provinces or subregions.
 These subdivisions work as an intermediate level subnational regions between a department and a municipality.
 However, this provinces or subregions do not feature in the 1991 Colombian Constitution and are thus defined instead by the departmental governments and assemblies.